hassox/phoenix_guardian/README.md

 [![Build Status](https://travis-ci.org/hassox/phoenix_guardian.svg?branch=ueberauth-guardian)](https://travis-ci.org/hassox/phoenix_guardian)

-Provides an example implementation for authentication in Phoneix applications using Überauth and Guardian.
+Provides an example implementation for authentication in Phoenix applications using Überauth and Guardian.

 The main user model is `User` which has many `Authorization`s.
 This is done so